 Aralia Sun King Plants For Sale

-The Aralia Sun King, also known as Golden Japanese Spikenard, has unique chartreuse leaves that brighten up any dark spot in your garden.
-This shade loving perennial has standout foliage that will be more yellow when planted in partial sun and more lime green when planted in shade.
-The 2020 Perennial of the Year blooms delicate white flowers that produce inedible deep, purplish black berries after blooming.
+Aralia Sun King, also known as Golden Japanese Spikenard, produces unique chartreuse leaves that brighten up any dark spot in your garden.
+This shade-loving perennial has standout foliage that becomes more yellow when planted in partial sun and more lime green when planted in shade.
+2020 Perennial Plant of the Year produces delicate white flowers that become inedible, purplish black berries after blooming.

 About Your Aralia Sun King

 The Aralia Cordata 'Sun King' is a unique neon green-leafed plant that loves shade.
 The color will turn brighter yellow when planted in bright sun and more lime green in full shade.
 The Aralia Sun King produces tiny, inconspicuous white flowers that produce deep purplish-black inedible berries after blooming.
 Prefering rich, organic, deep loamy soil that is moist but well drained.
 If planted in the sun, the Aralia Sun King will require moister soil.
 Typlically dies back to the ground during Winter and re-emerges in Spring.

 |Flowering Season:||Mid-Late Summer|